 On the nose it feels sweet, but in a subtle way.
-Whipped cream, pistachios, vanilla, fresh yogurt and blueberries.
+Whipped cream, pistachios, candied bananas, vanilla, fresh yogurt and blueberries.
 White chalk, basil and toffee.
 Vegetal in the background, like a salad mix.
 There’s a ‘rich-in-iron’ aroma to it (sounds better than blood I guess?).
 Do not expect a full-on grassy flavour like with cane juice based agricole rums, this is more subtle and rounded.

 On the palate it’s rich upfront.
 Coconut water, vanilla, caramel and peach yogurt.
 Pears, mango, green bananas, white pepper and coriander.
 There is a flour covered dough note throughout.
 Definitely not as vegetal as expected, although you get some snippets of a grassy profile.
 The finish is short to medium with pears, single cream and caramel.

 Bright, creamy, fruity, rounded and with a decent body.
 I enjoyed this, more of a premium unaged rum without the crazy esters.
 Can be found at £42 on The Whisky Exchange, which is a bit more than I’d like to pay for it (Doorly’s 3 YO 47% ABV is £29), but I’m glad I tried it – next I want to get the 60% version of the same juice.

 St. Nicholas Abbey White Rum (40% ABV) score: